tockn/MPU6050_tockn/README.md

 ### Auto calibration
-If you use `calcGyroOffsets()` in function of setup, it will calculate calibration of the gyroscope, and the value of the gyroscope will calibrated.
+If you use `calcGyroOffsets()` in `setup()`, it will calculate calibration of the gyroscope, and the value of the gyroscope will calibrated.
 ⚠DO NOT MOVE MPU6050 during calculating.⚠
 ```
 #include <MPU6050_tockn>